Life in the Sixth Form

-Although academic excellence is at the heart of everything we do in the Sixth Form, you can expect a lot more from your time with us.
+Although academic excellence is at the heart of everything we do in the Joint Sixth Form, you can expect a lot more from your time with us.

-Firstly, you will be expected to play an active role in the school and community.
+During your time in the Joint Sixth Form, you will be expected to play an active role in the school and community.
 Called ‘Give Back’, these sessions are designed to play to your strengths and help enrich the experiences of children lower in the school and within the larger community.
 In the past, students have helped in the subject they excel most in, perhaps helping a small group of students improve their reading or helping to run an Art class.
 Students have volunteered in the Trust’s primary schools and pre-schools, too.
 The work done during Give Back really enhances UCAS applications to university, giving students valuable experience and an understanding about how institutions work.
 We will do everything we can to accommodate your ideas for Give Back.

 The ‘personal statement’ aspect of applying to university benefits enormously from initiatives like ‘Give Back’, and providing you with valuable, meaningful work experience is also vitally important.
 Our study programme expects all students to engage with work experience (usually in the summer term of Year 12) and students should take ownership of their experience.
 Although we will help you secure a work experience that is relevant to your studies and future plans, we encourage you to use your initiative when researching experience opportunities.